Muntasirul-2002/E-commerce_FastApi-mongodb/README.md

 # E-commerce_FastApi-mongodb
-This is an E-commerce website using Flask,FastApi &amp; mongobd. i build this website for my practice purpose using Python FastApi,Flask,Mongodb.
- In where you'll a contact page and billing page which is i saved as cart.py.
- Into the billing page first fill required information and after click on submit button your data will saved into our mongodb database server. and data will collected by FastApi
- All packages should be install into python virtual environment venv
+This website uses Flask, FastApi, and MongoDB as an e-commerce platform.
+I used Python FastApi, Flask, and Mongodb to develop this website as practise.Where you'll find the contact and billing pages, which I saved as contact.html and cart.html, respectively.Before clicking the submit button on the billing page, enter the necessary information.
+Your data will then be saved in our mongodb database server. and FastApi will collect the informationInstall all packages into the venv directory of the Python virtual environment.

 # Python packages that needs to be installed:
     •pip install fastapi